kryptokrona/kryptokrona-crypto-rs/README.md

 # Kryptokrona Crypto Rust

-A Cryptography Library implemented in Rust for the Kryptokrona network.
+A Cryptography Library implemented in Rust for the Kryptokrona project.